 - Complex Crossover: Complex Crossover flawlessly meshes audio between the woofer and tweeter for higher efficiency.

-- Great detail across all frequencies
+- Great audio quality and detail across all frequencies

 - Small footprint